UVicNotes/CSC-106/Notes/Lecture/8-Software-Dev-&-Software-Eng.md

 * Pair Programming:
     * Two programmers work together at one computer
-        * Driver
+        * Observer/Navigator
             * strategize over direction
             * think of improvements
             * see likely future problems to address
             * bigger picture
-        * Observer/Navigator
+        * Driver
-            * actually wrtires the code
+            * actually writes the code
             * more details oriented
         * Switch roles often to prevent fatigue, leep interest
         * More man power BUT less code defects